Asrul Nizan Abd Jalil

-Asrul Nizan bin Abd Jalil (born 27 December 1977) is a Malaysian politician who served as Member of the Perlis State Legislative Assembly (MLA) for Sena.
-He is a member of People's Justice Party (PKR), a component party of Pakatan Harapan (PH) coalitions.
-He is the brother of Asrul Aimran Abd Jalil, the current MLA for Kayang.
+Asrul Nizan bin Abd Jalil (born 27 December 1977) is a Malaysian politician who served as Member of the Perlis State Legislative Assembly (MLA) for Sena from May 2018 to November 2022.
+He is a member of People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
+He is also the elder brother of Asrul Aimran Abd Jalil, the MLA for Kayang and former Member of the Perlis State Executive Council (EXCO).
+They are opposing politically as both of them are in opposing political sides, with himself from PH while his younger brother is from PN.